scholarslab/NeatlineTime/README.md

   * January 1, 2012/February 1, 2012

-NeatlineTime doesn't accept just years (*1066*, for example) because it's not clear what that means.
-Should that translate to the range *January 1, 1066/December 31, 1066*?
-Should it be *January 1, 1066*? *June 31, 1066*?
-Instead of us picking an arbitrary point in the year or marking the entire year, we simply ask that you be more specific.

 NeatlineTime handles dates with years shorter than 4 digits.
 For these you'll need to pad the years with enough zeros to make them have four digits.
 For example, `476` should be written `0476`.